univention/guardian/authorization-api/README.md

 #pwd == $REPO_DIR/authorization-engine/guardian/authorization-api
-poetry shell  # Or any other way to activate your virtual env for this project poetry install export $(xargs < ../.env-dev)  # Exports the env of the dev setup into your current shell pytest -vv -m integration .  # Runs integration tests only pytest -vv --cov=guardian_authorization_api -m "not integration" .  # Never runs integration tests
+poetry shell  # Or any other way to activate your virtual env for this project poetry install pytest -vv -m integration .  # Runs integration tests only pytest -vv --cov=guardian_authorization_api -m "not integration" .  # Never runs integration tests
 ```